dsarov/ARDaP/README.md

 ```
 ARDaP also requires paup (http://phylosolutions.com/paup-test/), which is included in the distribution.
 If the distributed binary does not work on your system or has expired, please download a new binary from the above link and include in your path.

+3) Once your conda environment is installed, modify the conda variable in the nextflow.config file to point to this directory.

 ## Usage
-To control the data pipeline, ARDaP is implemented in nextflow language
+To control the data pipeline, ARDaP is implemented in nextflow
 More information about nextflow can be found here --> https://www.nextflow.io/docs/latest/getstarted.html

 ARDaP can be called from the command line through Nextflow (https://www.nextflow.io/docs/latest/getstarted.html).
 This will pull the current workflow into local storage.
 Any parameter in the configuration file `nextflow.config` can be changed on the command line via `--` dashes, while Nextflow runtime parameters can be changed via `-` dash.